When people think of Black Friday, they often envision the violent fights and mad dashes made by angry shoppers at the crack of

 Donate to Arlingtonian

 Your donation will support the student journalists of Upper Arlington High School.
-Your contribution will allow us to purchase equipment and cover our annual website hosting costs.
+Your contribution will allow us to cover the costs of print production, learning opportunity fees and to cover our annual website hosting costs.
+If you would prefer to write a check, please make the check payable to UA Schools with the memo as Arlingtonian.
+Thank you for your support!

 More to Discover